+exceed the following stocking densities.
 (EC) 889/2008 Art.
+15(2) Defra have produced the following guidance for stocking densities for GB.
+The table below has been taken from Nitrate Vulnerable Zones (NVZs) guidelines.

-15(2) Livestock type Category Maximum stocking rate per hectare
+Livestock type Category Maximum stocking rate per hectare

 Pigs 7kg <13 kg 170

 13kg <31kg 40

 31kg < 66kg 22

 66kg > intended for slaughter 16

 Breeding sow before first litter 15

 Sow with litter up to 7kg 9

 Breeding boar 66kg - 150kg 14

 Breeding boar >150kg 10

 Cattle Calves up to 2 months 21

 Dairy cows 2 months to <12 months 5

 Dairy cows 12 months to first calf 3

 Dairy cows after first calf 2

-Beef cows or steers 2 months <12 months 5
+Beef cows or steers 2 months <12mths 5

-Beef cows or steers 12 months <24 months 3
+Beef cows or steers 12 months <24mths 3

-Beef cows or steers from 24 months for 3
+Beef cows or steers from 24 months for slaughter 3

-slaughter

 Females from 24 months for breeding, < 500kg 3

 Females from 24 months for breeding, > 500kg 2

-Bulls, non-breeding >2 months 3
+Bulls, non-breeding >2mths 3

-Bulls for breeding, 2 months <24 months 3
+Bulls for breeding, 2mths <24 months 3

 Bulls for breeding >24 months 4

 Livestock type Category Maximum stocking rate per hectare

 Sheep 6 months - 9 months 85

 From 9 months to first lambing, tupping or slaughter 121

 After lambing or tupping <60kg.
 22

-After lambing or tupping >60kg.
 14

+Goats After lambing or tupping >60kg.
+14

-Goats 11
+Dreading 11

-Deer Breeding 11
+Deer Breeding

 Other 14

 Horses 8

 Poultry Layers <17 weeks 800

 Layers >17 weeks 320

 Broilers 510

 Breeding stock <25 weeks 590

 Breeding stock >25 weeks 240

 Male turkey 140

 Female turkey 190

 Ducks 230

-^{} Figures assume 80% of excreta are deposited in buildings
+Figures assu ime 80% of excreta are deposited in buildings

+Standards Guidance

-SA GB 3.6.5 Protecting your stock
+GB 3.6.5 Protecting your stock You must be a able to demonstrate what measures you have in place and how you monitor

-You must provide sufficient protection for your stock against predation and rain, wind, sun and extreme temperatures, depending on local conditions and breed.
+You must provide sufficient protection for your stock against predation and rain, wind, sun and extreme temperatures, depending on local conditions and breed. dation, exposure,

 (EC) 834/2007 Art.
-14(1)(b)(ii)

-You must be able to demonstrate what measures you have in place and how you monitor that they are effective.
-For example, monitoring mortality rates from predation, exposure, sunburn, heat exhaustion, use of range, condition of livestock etc.

-Shade provision should allow animals to reduce at least 30 - 50% of their total heat load and can be natural or artificial.
+14(1)(b)(ii) can be natural or artificial.
 Natural shade, such as trees, is often more effective due to the cooling effect of the water evaporation.
-Pigs will also need wallows over the summer months to protect against the heat and the sun.
+Pigs will also need wallows over the summer mon to protect against the heat and the sun.
 Shelter can be natural or artificial as long as it provides effective protection against prevailing conditions.

-Examples of protection could include, as appropriate:
+Examples of protection could include, as appropriate: effective due to the r the summer months

-- Trees, hedges

-- Rocks, ridges

-- Scrub, tussocks

-- Drystone walls

-- Brashings

-- Field shelters

-- Bales

-- Buildings

-Long grass

-Wallows
+Rocks Scrub hedges , ridges , tussocks one walls ings